Missouri governor stays execution of convicted killer amid new DNA evidence

 "The prosecutor offered as a race 'neutral' explanation for one of the strikes that the black juror looked like Mr. Williams and that the juror worked for the Post Office, even though the same prosecutor raised no objection to a white juror who worked for the Post Office," Spital said.
 "Whatever one's views of capital punishment, it is both morally and constitutionally intolerable for a death sentence to be imposed if the defendant is innocent or if the verdict is marred by racial discrimination."

-The governor's press officer, Parker Briden, declined to comment until the governor makes a decision.

-The execution would be carried out at the prison in Bonne Terre.
-Defense lawyer Komp told CNN his client is taking events calmly in advance of the planned legal injection.
+The execution was to be carried out at the prison in Bonne Terre.

-"Given the tenets of his religion (Islam) that he is very devout about, he believes it will be Allah's will and he is at peace with that," Komp said.
+"Given the tenets of his religion (Islam) that he is very devout about, he believes it will be Allah's will and he is at peace with that," attorney Komp said before Greitens' decision.
 "Whatever will be will be.
 It's astounding."

-Williams' son, Marcellus Williams II, said his father is not one to show pain.
+Williams' son, Marcellus Williams II, said Monday that his father is not one to show pain.

 "He's at peace.
 I think tomorrow he's going to be murdered.
-He (is) an innocent man, and that's not right," the younger Williams told CNN Monday.
+He (is) an innocent man, and that's not right," the younger Williams told CNN.

 Williams II says he's never doubted his father's innocence and credited him with being a strong influence in his life.